okeefm/s3g/doc/s3g_protocol.markdown

     uint16: Firmware Version

-## 01 - Init: Initialize firmware to boot state
+## 01 - init: Initialize firmware to boot state
 Initialization consists of:

     * Resetting all axes positions to 0